Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Some proposal content looks impressive but doesn’t correlate with value.
 When you evaluate, you can de-prioritize:

-- Proposals that highlight experience with multiple companies without demonstrating relevance to your situation
+• Proposals that highlight experience serving multiple clients without demonstrating relevance to your situation

 A great Fractional CFO can work with simple tools if the process is strong.